 - Benefits of the Keto Diet

 - Benefits of a Ketogenic Mediterranean Diet

 - Alternative Versions of Mediterranean Keto

 Why Mediterranean Keto?

-Both the keto diet and Mediterranean diet have been shown to offer powerful health benefits.
-Yet, for many people a typical keto diet can seem overly restricting, extreme, or downright scary.
+Both the keto diet and the Mediterranean diet have been shown to offer powerful health benefits.
+Yet, for many people, a typical keto diet can seem overly restricting, extreme, or downright scary.

 This fear is linked to decades of misinformation about possible (but largely debunked) health risks of red meat and saturated fat.
 It can be hard for people to accept that keto-friendly plates of fatty steak drenched in butter, and lattes brimming with heavy cream are good for them.